Melia88/student-workbook/src/reflections/wk2/quiz2.md

 **1.** Which keywords are used to declare a variable in JavaScript?
 <!-- enter you answer in the space below -->
 ```
+Var - Declares a variable with a global scope.

+Let - Declares a variable with a local scope.

+Const - Declares a variable with a local scope, however it's value cannot be changed after declaration.

 ```
 **2.** What is the definition of a function?
 <!-- enter you answer in the space below -->
 ```
+A function is a reusable set of statements to preform a task or calculate a value.

 ```
 **3.** What are the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```

 ```
 **4.** Given this array: